-This report also details where Maryland stands in education.
+This report also details where Texas stands in education.
 You and your state can take pride in these highlights on key outcomes measures and policy implementation.

-Notable outcomes in Maryland
+Notable outcomes in Texas

-- Fourth-graders outperformed the nation in reading and math achievement on NAEP at the Proficient - Eighth-graders outperformed the nation in reading and math achievement on NAEP at the Proficient level. - The high school graduation rate exceeded the rates for the nation and region.
+- Fourth-graders outperformed the nation in math achievement on NAEP at the Proficient level, and they outpaced the nation in math gains.
+They also outpaced the region in reading gains. - The high school graduation rate exceeded the rates for the nation and region. - The percentage of graduating seniors who took an Advanced Placement exam while in high school increased, outperforming the nation.